travisdoor/bl/doc/readme.md

 ## Enum
 Enumerators are by default of type i32 but they can be: i8, i32, i64, u8, u32, u64, f32, f64, string or char.
-String and char typed enumerators must have explicit const-expr value set.
+String and char typed enumerators must have explicit const-expr value set for every variant.

     // by default i32
 	enum foo {